PereViader/ManualDi/README.md

 The source generator will inject all bound instances of a type if the dependency declared is one of the following types `List<T>` `IList<T>` `IReadOnlyList<T>` `IEnumerable<T>`
-The resolved dependencies will be resolved using `ResolveAll<T>` If the whole collection is nullable, the provided collection will always have `Count > 0` otherwise null.
+The resolved dependencies will be resolved using `ResolveAll<T>`

+If the collection itself is declared nullable (e.g., `List<T>?`), it will be `null` if no matching bindings are found.
+Otherwise (e.g. `List<T>`), an empty list will be injected if no matching bindings are found.
+In both cases, when no matching bindings exist, the list will contain those instances found.
-If the underlying `T` is nullable, the resulting list will be converted from `T` to `T?`.
-This is not recommended, the nullable values will never be null.
+If the generic type argument `T` is nullable (e.g., `List<T?>`), the source generator will accommodate this.
+This is generally not recommended, as bindings are always expected to return non-null instances.

-The differences between `TCollection<T?>` and `TCollection<T>?`:
-- `TCollection<T?>` does a single resolution but allocates a list every time
-- `TCollection<T>?` does a dry resolution at build time and thus may not allocate the list

 ```csharp
 public class A